Stripe vs Square: Which Payment Processor Is Best?

 - Stripe: Best for tech-savvy startups and growing ecommerce businesses, B2B, and international sales

-Takeaway: Stripe is originally designed for online-first businesses and offers more technically advanced options for online payment processing.
+Stripe was originally designed for online-first businesses and offers more technically advanced options for online payment processing.
 Square, on the other hand, provides more payment processing and operational management features for mobile and brick-and-mortar businesses, including a built-in website builder for those who want to expand to online sales.

 Stripe and Square both: